michiakig/sicp/README.markdown

 <tt>here</tt> is defined more than once:

-**Exercise 5.9.** The treatment of machine operations above permits them to operate on labels as well as on constants and the contents of registers.
+X **Exercise 5.9.** The treatment of machine operations above permits them to operate on labels as well as on constants and the contents of registers.
 Modify the expression-processing procedures to enforce the condition that operations can be used only with registers and constants.